Robitx/gp.nvim/README.md

 ## Agent commands

 #### `:GpNextAgent` <!-- {doc=:GpNextAgent}  -->
 Cycles between available agents based on the current buffer (chat agents if current buffer is a chat and command agents otherwise).
+The agent setting is persisted on disk across Neovim instances.

 #### `:GpAgent` <!-- {doc=:GpAgent}  -->
 Displays currently used agents for chat and command instructions.

 #### `:GpAgent XY` <!-- {doc=:GpAgent-XY}  -->
 Choose a new agent based on its name, listing options based on the current buffer (chat agents if current buffer is a chat and command agents otherwise).
+The agent setting is persisted on disk across Neovim instances.

+## Image commands

+#### `:GpImage` <!-- {doc=:GpImage}  -->
+Opens a dialog for entering a prompt describing wanted images.
+When the generation is done it opens dialog for storing the image to the disk.

+#### `:GpImageAgent` <!-- {doc=:GpImageAgent}  -->
+Displays currently used image agent (configuration).

+#### `:GpImageAgent XY` <!-- {doc=:GpImageAgent-XY}  -->
+Choose a new "image agent" based on its name.
+In the context of images, agent is basically a configuration for model, image size, quality and so on.
+The agent setting is persisted on disk across Neovim instances.

 ## Other commands